DucManhPhan/DucManhPhan.github.io/_posts/2019-11-28-How-to-use-Executor-Service-in-Multithreading-Java.md

     void shutdown();
     ```

+    So we can have concluded about shutdown() method works:
+    - continue to execute all sumitted tasks
+    - execute waiting tasks in the waiting queue
+    - do not accept new tasks
+    - then shutdown properly by destroying and cleaning up all the threads that have been created.

+    This is the soft way of closing an ExecutorService.

 2. ```shutdownNow()``` method

+    If we need to shutdown ExecutorService quickly, we might not be able to wait for all the tasks to complete.
+So we will use shutdownNow() method.

     It will do the same thing with ```shutdown()``` method and try to cancel the already submitted tasks by interrupting the relevant threads.